Knokke-Zoute Airfield: History

 Originally constructed in 1929 between Knokke and the Zwin natural reserve.
 Initially serving civilian aviation, both by private pilots and airlines such as Sabena, it became a Belgian Air Force field by the late 1930s.
 At the outbreak of the German invasion of Belgium in May 1940, it was home to 6e Escadrille (Squadron) of 3rd Group flying Fairey Foxes tasked with firing exercises over the North Sea.
 The squadron was evacuated prior to the airfield being attacked by the German Luftwaffe on 10 May.
 The Belgian Air Force ordered the field destroyed before it was seized by the German Army on 18 May.

 During the German occupation of Belgium it was used for the training of Anti-Aircraft FLAK units and aircraft hangars were constructed, however it was not used as a Luftwaffe airfield.
 It was attacked by the Royal Air Force in 1942, and in 1944 the airfield was ordered destroyed by the Germans.
 Trenches were dug to destroy the runways and the area was mined.

 The area was liberated by Canadian Army forces in October 1944 and aviation engineers de-mined and constructed twin temporary runways on the airfield.
-It was designated Advanced Landing Ground B-83; it is not known which Allied units were stationed at the airfield.
+It was designated Advanced Landing Ground B-83.

+B-83 was used operationally by: